swimclan/gdax-candles/README.md

 ## Motivation

 This module was created to help cryptocurrency traders to implement chart-based algorithmic trading strategies based on candlestick patterns.
-With the numeric models of the candlesticks provided by this library, any quantitative trading strategy can be derived easily.
+With the numeric models of the candlesticks provided by this library, many quantitative trading strategies can be derived easily.

 ## Installation